barryclark/jekyll-now/newpost.md

 Did third party votes cost Clinton the election?
 Should there have been only two candidates on the ballot in every state?

-I say not.
-Should we force people to vote for who we want them to vote?
+[I say no.](https://en.wikipedia.org/wiki/Betteridge's_law_of_headlines) Should we force people to vote for who we want them to vote?
 If so, then what is the point of elections?